lamelizard/psychokinesis/README.md

 we hacked it and uploaded your mind.
 Please be aware that the enemy has areas with nanomachines that can hack your emotion processor, who knows to what result...
-Oh, and did I mention that your robot has no way to attack of its own?
+Oh, and did I mention that your robot has no way of attacking on its own?

 ## How to play